 As such, you should not spend too much on one and ensure you are getting the best deal for your money.

-Luckily, we have extensively tested each of the models on this list, helping you make the best choice for yourself.
+Luckily, I have extensively tested each of the models on this list, helping you make the best choice for yourself.

 What kind of laptop is best for streaming?